GSG-K3/React-Native-workshop/RN-Elements.md

 import { ThemeProvider } from 'react-native-elements';

 const theme = {
-  Button: {        //If yoy want to have the same styling for
+  Button: {        //If you want to have the same styling for
-    titleStyle: {  // every Buttonyou can add your magic here
+    titleStyle: {  // every Button you can add your magic here
       color: 'white',// I hope you are more creative than me },
     buttonStyle: {